Ecuador signs deal with Sweden for Assange questioning

 Assange says he fears Sweden will extradite him to the United States where he could be put on trial over WikiLeaks' publication of classified military and diplomatic documents five years ago, one of the largest information leaks in U.S. history.

-Britain, which has accused Ecuador of preventing the course of justice by allowing Assange to remain in its embassy in the upmarket central London area of Knightsbridge, welcomed the agreement.
+Britain has accused Ecuador of preventing the course of justice by allowing Assange to remain in its embassy in the upmarket central London area of Knightsbridge.

-"It is for the Swedish Prosecutor to decide how they now proceed with a legal case," a spokeswoman for the British Foreign Office said.

-(Reporting by Alexandra Valencia, additional reporting by Kylie MacLellan in London; Writing by Andrew Cawthorne; Editing by Ros Russell)
+(Reporting by Alexandra Valencia; Writing by Andrew Cawthorne; Editing by Mark Potter)